-As of December 31, 2013, we employed 69 full-time employees and three part-time employees.
-We believe that our relationship with our employees is satisfactory.
-Three of our New Jersey service employees are represented by a collective bargaining agreement which was executed on February 25, 2014 with a retroactive effective date of January 1, 2014.
-This agreement expires on December 31, 2016.
+As of December 31, 2013, we employed 67 full-time employees and three part-time employees.
+We believe that our relationship with our employees is satisfactory, three of our New Jersey service employees are represented by a collective bargaining agreement which was executed on February 25, 2014 with a retroactive effective date of January 1, 2014.